1988–89 Primera División de El Salvador

-The 1988–89 Primera División de Fútbol Profesional season is the 37th tournament of El Salvador's Primera División since its establishment of the National League system in 1948.
-The tournament was scheduled to end on April 2, 1989.
+The 1988–89 Primera División de El Salvador is the 38th tournament of El Salvador's Primera División since its establishment of the National League system in 1948.
+The tournament began on 5 June, 1988 and ended on April 2, 1989.
 Luis Angel Firpo, the best team in the final group, won the championship match against Cojutepeque, the best regular season team.